 Student Involvement supports over 500 registered student organizations (RSOs).
 Nearly every department in the college has at least one.

 At the college level, Student Ambassadors (pictured above) and Student Advisory Board represent the college, regularly work with the Dean's Office, plan college-wide events and help shape college initiatives.

 Student Advisory Board is a liaison between students and the college’s deans, faculty and staff, representing student interests on college curriculum and appeal committees.
 They:

 - develop professionalism and leadership among its membership

 - represent the college in partnerships with other departments and offices on campus

 - execute and participate in outreach initiatives in collaboration with the Academic and Career Advising Center

 Funds are provided by the College of Arts and Sciences through CASSAB to financially support Registered Student Organizations (RSOs) that make an impact on students of the college by contributing to the rich and multifaceted student life experience through experiential opportunities and academic engagement.
-Applicants may request $100 to $750 in funding to meet their organization’s goals.
+Applicants may request up to $200 in funding to meet their organization’s goals.
 Apply for funding here.

 CASSAB also hosts CAS Week, a spring event where students, faculty and staff celebrate being a part of the humanities and social, natural and mathematical sciences.

-Kristen Aldrich or Laura Schafer in the college's Academic and Career Advising Center for more information about being a CASSAB member.
+Kristen Aldrich or Laura Horst in the college's Academic and Career Advising Center for more information about being a CASSAB member.